lydtechconsulting/ambar-event-sourcing/README.md

-# Event Sourcing With Ambar
+# Event Sourcing with Ambar

 This repository contains a starter pack for **Event Sourcing with Ambar**.
 It is a production grade starting point provided by [Ambar](https://ambar.cloud/).